Kartik2605/Kartik2605.github.io/_pages/cv.md

     - Applied validated models and approach to a model room ventilation flow case, achieving good agreement ( 20% mean deviation error) with experimental data from a reference study.
     - Presented these findings at the international conference on thermofluids [INCOTHERM 2025](https://people.iitism.ac.in/~incotherm2025/home.html).

-- LMFTEUS, Universite de Sherbrooke, Research Intern, Summer 2023
+- Research Intern, LMFTEUS, Universite de Sherbrooke, Canada, Summer 2023

   - Advisor: [Prof. Sebastian Poncet](https://lmfteus.wordpress.com/team/)
     - Motivation was to develop a carbon dioxide and propane mixture that stays subcritical during separation, offering higher energy efficiency than pure carbon dioxide while reducing flammability risks of pure propane.